mblayman/mattlayman.com/content/blog/2019-01-08-web-development-environments.md

 For container development,

 * **Pro:**
-    Container will help large teams scale up their large systems using patterns established
+    Containers will help large teams scale up their large systems using patterns established
     by the big dogs
     like Google.